fjfinch/dns-server-ansible/README.md

 # dns-server-ansible
-Ansible playbook to deploy and configure Pi-hole & Unbound Docker containers.
-Tested on Ubuntu ARM64 (Raspberry Pi).
+Ansible playbook to deploy and configure Pi-hole & Unbound containers.
+Tested on Ubuntu (x86 and ARM).

 Note: Make sure your device already obtained an IP address through DHCP.
 Internet access is required to install tools, and the network variables are used for the Pi-hole container and the netplan task.